 Alcohol can interact with hypertension medications and may lower its effectiveness and increase its side effects.

-When you stop drinking, you may have some short-term effects such as craving for alcohol, irritability, uneasiness, anger, headaches, and difficulty concentrating.
+When you stop drinking, you may have some short-term effects:

-These alcohol withdrawal effects are because your body start practiced to it.
-Alcohol is an addicting agent if you start experience alcohol withdrawal symptoms, be patient and stay in control.
+These alcohol withdrawal effects are because your body starts practiced to it.
+Alcohol is an addicting agent if you start experience alcohol withdrawal symptoms, be patient, and stay in control.

 Alcohol withdrawal effects indicate your body has started healing and getting used to being without alcohol.
 An alcohol withdrawal symptom is only temporary; stronger at the beginning and vanishes slowly.

 6 Benefits of stop drinking